syan-tibco/tp-helm-charts/dp-cluster-workshop/aks/README.md

 * a storage class for Azure Files

 ### Setup DNS
-For this workshop we will use `dp-workshop.dataplanes.pro` as the domain name.
-We will use `*.dp1.dp-workshop.dataplanes.pro` as the wildcard domain name for all the DP capabilities.
+For this workshop we will use `dp1.azure.dataplanes.pro` as the domain name.
+We will use `*.dp1.azure.dataplanes.pro` as the wildcard domain name for all the DP capabilities.
 We are using the following services in this workshop:
-* [Amazon Route 53](https://aws.amazon.com/route53/): to manage DNS.
-We register `dp-workshop.dataplanes.pro` in Route 53.
-And give permission to external-dns to add new record.
+* [DNS Zones](https://learn.microsoft.com/en-us/azure/dns/dns-zones-records): to manage DNS.
+We register `azure.dataplanes.pro` in Azure DNS Zones.
-* [AWS Certificate Manager (ACM)](https://docs.aws.amazon.com/acm/latest/userguide/acm-overview.html): to manage SSL certificate.
-We will create a wildcard certificate for `*.dp1.dp-workshop.dataplanes.pro` in ACM.
+* [Let's Encrypt](https://cert-manager.io/docs/configuration/acme/dns01/azuredns/): to manage SSL certificate.
+We will create a wildcard certificate for `*.dp1.azure.dataplanes.pro`.
-* aws-load-balancer-controller: to create AWS ALB.
-It will automatically create AWS ALB and add SSL certificate to ALB.
+* azure-application-gateway: to create Application Gateway.
+It will automatically create listeners and add SSL certificate to application gateway.
-* external-dns: to create DNS record in Route 53.
+* external-dns: to create DNS record in dns zone for the record set.
 It will automatically create DNS record for ingress objects.

 For this workshop work; you will need to
 * register a domain name in Route 53.
 You can follow this [link](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/domain-register.html) to register a domain name in Route 53.